 What We Do

-Through its proprietary Device Graph™ and device bridging technology, Tapad establishes connections between a user’s devices.
+Through its proprietary Device Graph™ and device unifying technology, Tapad establishes connections between a user’s devices.
 The result is a holistic view for marketers across multiple, related devices: smartphones, computers, tablets and connected TVs.

 - Provide Notice.
 We explain what information we’re collecting and why.